Home - Soup and Stew - Homemade Roasted Tomato Soup with Fresh Tomatoes

 Ingredients for the soup:

-• Best types of tomatoes for roasted tomato soup (or in a fresh tomato basil soup): It’s best to use small, sweet tomatoes in this recipe (rather than a larger beefsteak type).
+• Best types of tomatoes for roasted tomato soup (or in a Tuscan tomato bread soup): It’s best to use small, sweet tomatoes in this recipe (rather than a larger beefsteak type).
 I prefer the Campari tomato, which is a sweet, greenhouse-grown variety that’s available year-round in grocery stores.
 You can also use an equal amount of plum tomatoes, cluster-grown vine tomatoes or round cherry tomatoes.
 Make sure they are ripe and red!

 • Onion: Yellow or white onion is perfect.
 The natural sugars in onions get more intense when roasted, which adds a layer of flavor to the soup.